-- 9.11 The applicant may wish to seek the views of the Police on appropriate measures to be included in their operating schedule.
-Any proposals should take into account the size, type, location, and proposed hours and activities taking place at the premises.
+- 9.12 The applicant may wish to seek the views of the Police and Children's Services on appropriate measures to be included in their operating schedule.
+Any proposals should take into account the size, type, location, and proposed hours and activities taking place at the premise.
 The Licensing Authority expects applicants to consider, amongst other things, the following: - Written policies for dealing with disorder and nuisance including the provision of Incident Logs for recording incidents of crime and disorder. - The provision of good quality, colour, digital CCTV.
 Access to CCTV should be readily available for viewing by Police and other Responsible Authorities and staff should be trained in its use.
 Footage should normally be retained for 31 days (or lesser period as agreed with the Police) and be capable of producing evidential quality footage in disc format for use in court.
-Consideration should also be given as to the location of CCTV cameras to ensure full coverage both inside the premises and external areas, particularly those covering entrances and exits to the premises. - Regular, documented and on-going staff training addressing the prevention of crime and disorder, antisocial behaviour, drunkenness and conflict management. - Signs at exits to encourage customer to be quiet until they leave the area, and to respect the rights of residents. - 9.12 Operators of takeaway premises (including mobile units) must have suitable arrangements in place for the containment and disposal of their waste in accordance with the Environmental Protection Act 1990 and subsidiary regulations.
+Consideration should also be given as to the location of CCTV cameras to ensure full coverage both inside the premises and external areas, particularly those covering entrances and exits to the premises. - Regular, documented and on-going staff training addressing the prevention of crime and disorder, antisocial behaviour, drunkenness, conflict management, and safeguarding and child sexual exploitation. - Imposing a terminal hour when unaccompanied children (U18's) are permitted on the premises (eg 11pm) - Signs at exits to encourage customer to be quiet until they leave the area, and to respect the rights of residents. - 9.13 Operators of takeaway premises (including mobile units) must have suitable arrangements in place for the containment and disposal of their waste in accordance with the Environmental Protection Act 1990 and subsidiary regulations.
 Operators of premises where food or drink is provided in disposable containers for consumption elsewhere than on the premises are expected to consider the potential for litter near their premises and take steps to actively reduce the amount of litter generated from their premises.
 Applicants are also asked to consider the type of packaging container, whether it is always necessary and whether it can be sourced from sustainable materials.